List of companies of Brunei

-Brunei is a sovereign state located on the north coast of the island of Borneo in Southeast Asia.
+Brunei Darussalam is a country and sovereign state located on the north coast of the island of Borneo in Southeast Asia.
 Apart from its coastline with the South China Sea, the country is surrounded by the state of Sarawak, Malaysia.
+The remainder of Borneo, and its geographically largest part is Kalimantan, part of Indonesia.

-Economic growth during the 1990s and 2000s, with the GDP increasing 56% from 1999 to 2008, transformed Brunei into an industrialised country.
+Economic growth during the 1990s and 2000s, with its gross domestic product (GDP) increasing 56% from 1999 to 2008, transformed Brunei into an industrialised country.
 It has developed wealth from extensive petroleum and natural gas fields.
-Brunei has the second-highest Human Development Index among the Southeast Asian nations, after Singapore, and is classified as a "developed country".
+Brunei has the second-highest Human Development Index (HDI) among the Southeast Asian nations, after Singapore, and is classified as a 'developed country' by the United Nations.
 According to the International Monetary Fund (IMF), Brunei is ranked fifth in the world by gross domestic product per capita at purchasing power parity.
 The IMF estimated, in 2011, that Brunei was one of two countries (the other being Libya) with a public debt at 0% of the national GDP.
-Forbes also ranks Brunei as the fifth-richest nation out of 182, based on its petroleum and natural gas fields.
+In 2012, Forbes also ranks Brunei as the fifth-richest nation out of 182, based on its petroleum and natural gas fields.